 - The presence and availability of giant trevally for the flats fishing angler makes this fly fishing destination special.
 The guides know where to find feeding trevally on the flats, and, a well-placed fly will get it done most of the time.

-This giant atoll sits 1,300 miles south of Hawaii and 100 miles north of the Equator.
-The consistent weather of Christmas Island allows anglers a year round opportunity to fish miles and miles of wade-able sand and coral flats.
+- The consistent weather of Christmas Island allows anglers a year round opportunity to fish miles and miles of wade-able sand and coral flats.